Best Therapy for Panic Disorder: 5 Proven Approaches

 How to Choose the Right Approach

-- Are you having frequent, intense panic attacks?
-Starting with combined medication and CBT can bring faster relief while you build long-term skills.
+- Frequent, intense attacks?
+Start with combined medication + CBT for faster relief while you build long-term skills.

-- Do you catastrophize about body sensations?
-CBT with interoceptive exposure directly targets this pattern and has the strongest evidence.
+- Catastrophizing about body sensations?
+CBT with interoceptive exposure has the strongest evidence.

-- Are you avoiding more and more situations?
-CBT with in vivo exposure is specifically designed to reverse this pattern before agoraphobia becomes entrenched.
+- Avoiding more and more situations?
+CBT with in vivo exposure is built to reverse this before agoraphobia entrenches — see our deeper guide to panic disorder and agoraphobia.

-- Do you prefer a mindfulness-based approach?
-ACT integrates acceptance and mindfulness skills into panic treatment.
+- Prefer mindfulness?
+ACT integrates acceptance and mindfulness directly into panic treatment.

-If you are unsure whether what you are experiencing qualifies as panic disorder, our guide on panic attacks vs. panic disorder explains the distinction and helps you assess where you fall on the spectrum.
-In brief: many people have isolated panic attacks without developing the persistent fear and avoidance that define panic disorder.
+If you are unsure whether what you are experiencing qualifies as panic disorder, our guide on panic attacks vs. panic disorder explains the distinction — many people have isolated panic attacks without developing the persistent fear and avoidance that define the disorder.

 The Bottom Line